Skip to content

 • 8:00-8:30am: Breakfast & Opening Remarks

-• 8:30-9:30am: Special Session — Key information for Regulated Professionals
+• 8:30-9:30am: Special Session — Employers preparing young professionals for registration

 • Networking Break (30 min.)Sponsored by WSP Canada Inc.

-• 2:45-4pm: Session 6 — Conservation in the North
+• 2:45-4pm: Session 6 — Ethical use of new technology

 Committed Speakers